-If Baidu Zhihu doesn’t seem like the most obvious platform for your social media marketing strategy in China, it’s only because you don’t yet know the power of community and word of mouth in the middle realm.
-Not only will be featured on Baidu Zhihu allow you to answer questions about your field, but also educate your target audience about your brands/products in a covert way.
+If Zhihu doesn’t seem like the most obvious platform for your social media marketing strategy in China, it’s only because you don’t yet know the power of community and word of mouth in the middle realm.
+Not only will being featured on Baidu Zhihu allow you to answer questions about your field, but also educate your target audience about your brands/products in a covert way.
 It’s a great tool for increasing your conversion rate and for increasing your brand awareness.

 KOLs (Key Opinion Leaders) are the best people to market sunscreen products in China

 KOLs are a perfect way to connect your brand quickly to a large audience.
 This technique is particularly efficient in China because they will be more likely to trust someone they admire rather than advertising.

 The favorite platforms for KOLs to show and share are social media.
 The two most loved social networks by KOLs in China are the two most used social networks, namely Weibo and Wechat.
 However, the most recent Douyin, Little Red Book (Xiaohongshu), Kuaishou, and Bilibili should not be forgotten either.
 On these platforms, then, KOLs increasingly use live streams to promote products and brands.
 The reason is that live streams make it easier to show and describe products and increase the sense of proximity between brand and consumer.
 Therefore, brands should absolutely exploit this tool.

 KOL marketing has been a powerful marketing tool in China for quite a few years already, but recently a shift from KOL to KOC marketing has been noticed and it is supposed to be one of the marketing trends in recent years.
 The position of consumer opinion in marketing has become higher, making KOC more and more important and the epidemic situation at the beginning of the year accelerated this trend.